 Use the location information for the failing part to activate the indicator light that identifies the failing part.
-"Activating the indicator light for the failing part" on page 12.
+"Activating the indicator light for the failing part."

-Activating the indicator light for the failing part
+Activating the indicator light for the failing part:

 Use these instructions to help physically identify the location of a part you are servicing.